-In the foregoing cases, we will generally be entitled to a deduction at the same time and in the same amount as a participant recognizes ordinary income, subject to certain limitations imposed under the Internal Revenue Code.
-We are authorized to deduct or withhold from any award granted or payment due under the LTIP, or require a participant to remit to us, the amount of any withholding taxes due in respect of the award or payment.
+In the foregoing cases, the Company will generally be entitled to a deduction at the same time and in the same amount as a participant recognizes ordinary income, subject to certain limitations imposed under the Internal Revenue Code.
+The Company is authorized to deduct or withhold from any award granted or payment due under the LTIP, or require a participant to remit to us, the amount of any withholding taxes due in respect of the award or payment.